Jack Lloyd Miller

 4. Residence: 5197 Darby Ave.: Flint, Michigan.
 This is from the address book of Alice Paulina Leary.

 Jack married Jean E. Kellogg, daughter of Orin Kellogg and Eleece Hovey, on 8 Aug 1942 in Reno, Nevada.
-(Jean E. Kellogg was born on 4 Apr 1923 in Womens Hospital, Flint, Michigan, christened in Court St., ME Church, Flint, Michigan and died on 13 Aug 2008.)
+(Jean E. Kellogg was born on 4 Apr 1923 in Womens Hospital, Flint, Michigan, baptized in Court St., ME Church, Flint, Michigan and died on 13 Aug 2008.)